-The Macon-Bibb Parks and Recreation Department was established in 1911, as the Macon Playground Association.
+Brief HistoryThe Macon-Bibb County Recreation Department was established in 1911, as the Macon Playground Association.
 In the 1950’s the Association merged with the Park’s Department to form the Macon Recreation and Parks Department.
 In 1969 the Department became known as the Macon-Bibb County Parks and Recreation Department in order to service the entire county.
-The Department is charged with the responsibility of management and development of parks and recreation facilities and services for all citizens of the City of Macon and Bibb County.
+The Department is charged with the responsibility of management and development of parks and recreation facilities and services for all citizens of Macon-Bibb County.

-- 150,000 +/- population of Bibb County and surrounding counties
+- 150,000 +/- population of Bibb County and surrounding counties.

-Programs OfferedSports/Athletics; Instructional/ Enrichment; Camps; Special Events; Special Populations (Senior Citizens and Physically/Mentally challenged); Interpretive/ Environmental Education; Cultural Arts.
+Programs OfferedSports/Athletics; Instructional/ Enrichment; Camps; Special Events; Special Population (Senior Citizens and Therapeutic Recreation); STEAM/ Environmental Education; Cultural Arts.

-- Responsible for operations, maintenance, and capital improvements to 128 parks and recreation areas in Macon & Bibb County.
+- Responsible for operations, maintenance, and capital improvements to 128 parks and recreation areas in Macon-Bibb County.

 - Responsible for planning, design, and development of new parks and recreation facilities.